What the Heck Is the NBA Cup?!

 The NBA Cup

-Starting in the 2023-24 season, a November-December tournament will be incorporated into the regular season using the strategy outlined below.
+Since the 2023-24 season, a November-December tournament has been incorporated into the regular season using the strategy outlined below.

-The 15 teams from the Eastern Conference will be divided into three groups of five, as will the 15 teams from the Western Conference.
-Group assignment is randomized, though records from the previous season are accounted for such that groups should have a balance of good, mediocre, and bad teams.
-Here are the groupings for the inaugural event.
+The 15 teams from the Eastern Conference are divided into three groups of five, as are the 15 teams from the Western Conference.
+Group assignment is randomized, though records from the previous season are accounted for such that groups have a balance of good, mediocre, and bad teams.
+Here are the groupings for the second annual event (2024).

-East Group C: Boston Celtics, Brooklyn Nets, Toronto Raptors, Chicago Bulls, Orlando Magic
+East Group C: Atlanta Hawks, Boston Celtics, Chicago Bulls, Cleveland Cavaliers, Washington Wizards

-Each team will play the other four in its group once during group play.
-Two of the games will be at home and two on the road, with all four counting toward regular season standings.
-Games will be held on Tuesday and Friday nights, known as tournament nights.
+Each team plays the other four in its group once during group play.
+Two of the games are at home and two on the road, with all four counting toward regular season standings.
+Games are held on Tuesday and Friday nights, known as tournament nights.

-The winners of the six groups as well as the two best second place teams (one from the East and one from the West) will then advance to the knockout rounds (i.e. single-elimination games starting with the quarterfinals).
+The winners of the six groups as well as the two best second place teams (one from the East and one from the West) advance to the knockout rounds, i.e. single-elimination games starting with the quarterfinals.

-Quarterfinal games will be hosted by the higher-seeded teams and count toward the regular season.
+Quarterfinal games are hosted by the higher-seeded teams and count toward the regular season.

-Semifinal games—which also count toward the regular season—will be played in Las Vegas, as will the championship game, which stands out for not counting toward the regular season.
+Semifinal games—which also count toward the regular season—are played in Las Vegas, as is the championship game, which stands out for not counting toward the regular season.

 Somehow, NBA schedulers have figured out a way to still have each team play 82 games—aside, of course, from the two sides that make the final (though, again, that 83rd game doesn’t actually count toward regular season standings or statistics).

 The NBA Cup, it must be mentioned, comes with far more than mere bragging rights (and a trophy).
-Each player on the championship team receives a healthy $500,000, while those on the second place team land $200,000 apiece.
-Players who lose in the semifinals take home $100,000 each, and those exiting in the quarterfinals settle for a personal bonus of $50,000.
-These generous figures suggest that the NBA itself is hoping to cash in, namely via selling media rights for the proceedings.
+Each player on the championship team receives a healthy $514,971, while those on the second place team land $205,988 apiece.
+Players who lose in the semifinals take home $102,994 each, and those exiting in the quarterfinals settle for a personal bonus of $51,497.
+These generous figures suggest that the NBA itself is hoping to cash in, namely via selling media and/or naming rights for the proceedings.
+(In 2024, the latter went to Emirates.)

 So yes, there’s clearly upside for the league and its players, but is this NBA Cup thing worth our time?
 We’ll find out when we watch.